Bahamut1797/Agenda/readme.md

 *It still be in development, so if you want to try it, you will need to **configure** your environment and the **.env** file.*

-*In this guide you''ll configure a crontab beacuse is needed to send emails, also the DB driver used is MySQL server 5.7*
+*In this guide you'll configure a crontab beacuse is needed to send emails, also the DB driver used is MySQL server 5.7*

 ## Features